Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Linux).md

 # Optional Arguments:
 # -l <location>: the region your resources will be created in.
 Currently supported regions are eastus2 and westeurope.
 #                If left blank, they will default to eastus2 region
+# -o <OS disk size>: the size of your OS disk.
+The current maximum supported size is 4095 GB
+#                If left blank, it will default to 100 GB

 bash cgpu-h100-auto-onboarding.sh  \
 -t "<your Tenant ID>" \